intrinio/intrinio-realtime-go-sdk/README.md

 ### Option 1 - Docker

-1. Source files can be downloaded from: github.com/intrinio/intrinio-realtime-options-go-sdk
+1. Source files can be downloaded from: github.com/intrinio/intrinio-realtime-go-sdk
 2. Navigate to the project root
-3. Update example/config.json with your api key
+3. Update the ENV parameter in the dockerfile with your API key
 3. Run `docker compose build`
 4. Run `docker compose run example`

 ### Option 2 - From source

-1. Source files can be downloaded from: github.com/intrinio/intrinio-realtime-options-go-sdk
+1. Source files can be downloaded from: github.com/intrinio/intrinio-realtime-go-sdk
 2. Navigate to the project root
 3. Open the example project at project-root/example
 4. Build your project using example.go as the base

 ### Option 3 - Pre built package
 1. Create a new Go project
-2. import "github.com/intrinio/intrinio-realtime-options-go-sdk"
+2. import "github.com/intrinio/intrinio-realtime-go-sdk"
 3. Reference the package "intrinio"

 ## Example Project
-For a sample Go application see: [intrinio-realtime-options-go-sdk](https://github.com/intrinio/intrinio-realtime-options-go-sdk/example)
+For a sample Go application see: [intrinio-realtime-options-go-sdk](https://github.com/intrinio/intrinio-realtime-go-sdk/example)

 ## Features

+* Receive streaming, real-time equity price updates:
+	* every trade
+	* top-of-book ask and bid
+* Subscribe to updates from individual securities
+* Subscribe to updates for all securities
 * Receive streaming, real-time option price updates:
 	* every trade
 	* conflated bid and ask